4GeeksAcademy/machine-learning-content/export/probability.md

 **Sequences**

 A sequence is a collection of elements that are coming out of some set and that collection is indexed by the natural numbers.
-We mean that we have i and ai where i is an index that runs over the natural numbers, which is the set of positive integers, and each ai is an element of some set.
-Formally, a sequence is a function that, to any natural number, associates an element of S. We normally care about whether a sequence converges to some number a.
-The limit as i goes to infinity of ai is equal to a certain number, a.
+We mean that we have $i$ and $ai$ where $i$ is an index that runs over the natural numbers, which is the set of positive integers, and each $ai$ is an element of some set.
+Formally, a sequence is a function that, to any natural number, associates an element of $S$.
+We normally care about whether a sequence converges to some number $a$.
+The limit as $i$ goes to infinity of $ai$ is equal to a certain number, $a$.

 But what exactly does it mean for a sequence to converge?

-No matter what kind of band I take around my limit a, eventually, the sequence will be inside this band and will stay inside there.
-For example, if a certain sequence converges to a number a and another sequence converges to a number b, we will have that ai + bi (which is another sequence) will converge to a+b.
+No matter what kind of band I take around my limit $a$, eventually, the sequence will be inside this band and will stay inside there.
+For example, if a certain sequence converges to a number a and another sequence converges to a number $b$, we will have that $ai + bi$ (which is another sequence) will converge to $a+b$.

 But, how can we tell whether a given sequence converges or not?